juice-shop/pwning-juice-shop/appendix/solutions.md

    section:

    ![Dependents of z85 on npmjs.com](img/z85-dependents.png)
-5. If you have NodeJS installed locally run `npm install -g z85-cli` to install <https://www.npmjs.com/package/z85-cli> - a simple command line interface for `z85`:
+5. If you have Node.js installed locally run `npm install -g z85-cli` to install <https://www.npmjs.com/package/z85-cli> - a simple command line interface for `z85`: